pinobatch/pently/docs/shell.md

 Song selection screen
 ---------------------
-This shows the `title` value for each song in the score, the size of the driver with the options enabled in `pentlyconfig.inc` (but excluding instrument, song, and pattern data), and the current and peak CPU use for this song in cycles.
+This shows the `title` value for each song in the score, the size of the driver with the options enabled in `pentlyconfig.inc`, the size of instrument, song, and pattern data, and the current and maximum CPU use for this song in cycles.

 * Up, Down: Navigate to songs
 * A: Go to visualization